AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Get started free

 </button>The "after" is not necessarily better in absolute terms.
 It is *different* in a way that breaks the lookalike test.
 That is the point.
+For the related surface treatment, the backdrop-blur glass card that gives the same game away, see glassmorphism and backdrop-blur as an AI tell.

 4.2 Typography